 So, what does personalization for events look like?
 For a restaurant, there are so many things you and your staff can do to customize an event.
 Everything from putting fresh flowers on the table, new linens, or even putting the guest of honor's name on a pre-fixe menu, it all will make a difference in the way your guests interact with your environment.
 Making your event space particularly beautiful, may drive instagram engagement from people wanting share that experience.
 Remember, the goal is to make the experience so unbelievable, that your host's guests want to book their next event at your venue.

 Being able to personalize your restaurant events means being hyper-organized.
 Host a lot of events?
-Investing in an all-encompassing software might be the best way to manage this.
-Software like, Gather, makes it easy to run your event from the sale and planning phase, through to completion.
+Investing in all-encompassing software might be the best way to manage this.
+Software like Perfect Venue makes it easy to run your event from the sale and planning phase, through to completion.

 Just starting out handling events?
 A simple checklist to make sure everything is taken care of may be a good place to start.
-We have created one, along with a guide to help you efficiently run all of your events in a way that makes all attendees want to come back to your restaurant or bar.
+It's important to address as many tasks as possible before the actual event so that you can deal with any unexpected issues that may arise the day of.
+It will also help reduce stress so that you can entertain your guests in a way that makes all of the attendees want to come back for a return visit to your restaurant or bar.